-A.1.
-Complete the outline for paragraph 1.
+Exercise 2.
+A. Complete the outline for paragraph 1.

+-proce one oursing for burndruph 1.

 Topic Similarities between home-made food and fast food

 1.

 1A

 1B

 2.

 2A

 2B

 3. Variety of choices

 3A The menu in a fast food restaurant can satisfy different tastes and

 levels of income.

 3B

-A.2.
-Rewrite paragraph 1 using block organization.
+B. Rewrite paragraph 1 using block organization.